calvinsendawula/payslip_processor/README.md

 **Important**: The system is configured specifically for these sample payslips.
 To use it with different payslips, you'll need to:
 1. Modify the seed data in `backend/app/seed_db.py` to match your expected values
 2. Adjust the extraction logic in `backend/app/main.py` to match your payslip format
-3. Update the prompt template in `aisettings` to extract the relevant information from your payslip format
+3. Update the prompt templates in `backend/app/qwen_processor.py` to extract the relevant information from your payslip format

 ## System Architecture

-The system uses Ollama's Llama 3.2 Vision 11B parameters model for processing payslip images.
-The model runs locally through Ollama's API, which the backend communicates with to extract payment information from uploaded documents.
+The system uses the Qwen2.5-VL-7B vision-language model for processing payslip and property listing images.
+The model runs locally and uses a sliding window approach to handle large documents efficiently.

 - **Frontend**: Flask web application that handles file uploads and displays results
-- **Backend**: FastAPI application that processes files and communicates with the AI model
+- **Backend**: FastAPI application that processes files and communicates with the vision model
 - **Database**: SQLite database that stores expected values for validation
-- **AI Model**: Llama 3.2 Vision running locally through Ollama
+- **AI Model**: Qwen2.5-VL-7B vision-language model running locally

 ## API Documentation

 The backend provides the following endpoints:

-- `POST /api/process-payslip`: Process a payslip file and return extracted information
+- `POST /api/extract-payslip`: Process a payslip file and return extracted information
   - Accepts: PDF or image files (multipart/form-data)
+  - Returns: JSON with extracted information

+- `POST /api/validate-payslip-by-id`: Validate extracted information against a specific employee ID
+  - Accepts: JSON with employee ID and extracted data
-  - Returns: JSON with comparison results
+  - Returns: JSON with validation results

 - `POST /api/process-property`: Process a property listing and return extracted information
   - Accepts: PDF or image files (multipart/form-data)